Cowell to Wallaroo

 08082014 (7)

 Lately, I have been feeling the cold more than I might normally.
 Perhaps it’s a consequence of getting older.
-As teenagers mooch about in T shirts, I’m shivering in my base layer, jumper and wind vest.
+As teenagers we only ever wore T-shirts, now I’m shivering in my base layer, jumper, and wind vest.

-08082014 (6)Once again, this morning in cold, cold, Cowell, I assumed all manner of positions in the men’s restroom, under the electric hand warmer trying to heat up my extremities.
-A sympathetic nomad said “It’s bloody cold, you must have been freezing in that tent.”
+08082014 (6)Once again, this morning it was cold, in Cowell, I assumed all manner of positions in the men’s restroom, under the electric hand warmer trying to heat up my extremities.
+A sympathetic nomad said, “It’s bloody cold, you must have been freezing in that tent.”

 Not wanting to appear soft, I affect a jaunty hardy air “Warm as toast ” which is a complete lie.
 I’m sure I almost froze to death!